dhemery/cwd.dhemery.com/site/posts/2004-08-activity.md

 ---
-category:  Resistance
+title: Valuing Activity
 date: 2004/08/04 03:05:00
 tags:
 - process
-title: Valuing Activity
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> Here are some of the ways I may gain value from any given activity: </p>